eBills (electronic bills)

 - WSU communicates student tuition and fee billing information electronically using eBill.

 Students may set a preference in the WSU Broadcast Messaging Service to also receive an eBill notice via text message to a cell phone or instant message to a personal computer.
-Broadcast messaging is available through Academica under WSU Resources.
+Broadcast messaging is available through Academica under University Resources.

 Duo Authentication is required in order to view the eBill.
 If you haven't already set up Duo, here is how to get started